-human trafficking and improve border controls.
-At a government press conference in Berlin, German government spokesperson, Steffen Seibert declared that one of the goals of this agreement is to combat criminal human trafficking.
-The agreement aims to fight human trafficking through cooperative initiatives, such as "the exchange of information and technical training and expertise."
+cooperative initiatives, such as "the exchange of information and technical training and expertise."
 As well, Germany will "provide financial support to help Egypt secure its borders and fight human trafficking."
+904

 In sum, Germany has taken some efforts to tackle human trafficking domestically and internationally.
-Germany has imposed more penalties on people engaged in the prostitution business at home and has worked with countries of origin and transit to help fight criminal trafficking and improve border controls.
+Germany has imposed measures to ensure the safety of those willingingly engaged in the prostitution business at home and has worked with countries of origin and transit to help fight criminal trafficking and improve border controls.